 - Write a script that verifies the backup data using MySQLCheck function

 - Write a script on this new instance

-- That will recover the instance from the last CPM backup.
-It will launch an instance from last snapshot using CPM CLI
+- That will recover the instance from the last N2WS backup.
+It will launch an instance from last snapshot using N2WS CLI

 - Connects to newly restored instance

 - Run the script that verifies data with MySQLCheck